Resampling-based confidence intervals and bands for the average treatment effect in observational studies with competing risks: Simulation study

 \subsection{Results}

 The WBS attained coverage probabilities that were, in total, the closest to the target level of 95\%.
-The mean absolute deviation across all scenarios, sample sizes and time points was 2.40\% for the WBS vs. 2.62\% and 3.26\% for the EBS and the IF, respectively.
+The mean absolute deviation across all scenarios, sample sizes and time points was 2.40\% for the WBS vs. 2.43\% and 2.63\% for the IF and the EBS, respectively.
 Throughout nearly all settings, the confidence intervals obtained by the EBS yielded coverages above those derived from the different WBS versions, whereas the IF intervals included the true average treatment effect the least frequently.
-Figure~\ref{fig:CI_coverage_ATE_lowCens} illustrates this ranking in the case with low-level censoring and a positive average treatment effect (where we refer here and in the following to the sign of the causal risk difference, i.e.~a positive average treatment effect indicates that the potential cumulative incidence under treatment is higher than that under no treatment).
-We observed similar outcomes in the other scenarios that involved treatment effects according to $\beta_{1A} \in \{0,2\}$ (see supplementary material), even though the performance of the resampling methods varied for small sample sizes up to 75 (e.g. with treatment probabilities larger than 0.5).
+Figure~\ref{fig:CI_coverage_ATE_lowCens} illustrates this ranking in the case with low-level censoring and a positive average treatment effect (i.e.~$\smash{\beta_{1A}=2}$, referring here and in the following to the sign of the causal risk difference, i.e.~a positive average treatment effect indicates that the potential cumulative incidence under treatment is higher than that under no treatment).
+We observed similar outcomes in the other scenarios that involved treatment effects according to $\smash{\beta_{1A} \in \{0,2\}}$ (see supplementary material), even though the performance of the resampling methods varied for small sample sizes up to 75 (e.g. with treatment probabilities larger than 0.5).

 An exception was the setting with widely dispersed covariates: Here, all methods provided rather conservative confidence intervals, and as a consequence, the IF approach achieved the most accurate coverages.
 The same effect was also encountered in the scenarios with negative treatment effect.
-It should be noted, however, that the differences between the distinct resampling techniques were negligible in most cases with $\beta_{1A} = -2$, apart from very early time points or sample sizes below 100 (see Figure~\ref{fig:CI_coverage_advATE_noCens}).
-Greater dissimilarities were only present in the settings with low treatment probability (where the course of the coverage curves resembled Figure~\ref{fig:CI_coverage_ATE_lowCens}) and those with high covariance of the covariates (where the EBS performed best for larger sample sizes).
+It should be noted, however, that the differences between the distinct resampling techniques were negligible in most cases with $\smash{\beta_{1A} = -2}$, apart from very early time points or sample sizes below 100 (see Figure~\ref{fig:CI_coverage_advATE_noCens}).
+Greater dissimilarities were only present in the setting with high covariance of the covariates (where the EBS performed best for larger sample sizes).